Care and Treatment of Dog Skin Pimples

 Overview

-Yes is the answer to the question "do dogs get pimples."
-There are many possible causes for dog skin pimples.
+Do dogs get pimples?
+The answer is Yes!
+There are many possible reasons for dog skin pimples.
 Each cause is categorized by the size of the skin bump.
-Causes of dog skin papules (elevated skin lesion that does not contain pus) and pustules (does contain pus) under 1 cm (.39 inches) and causes over 1 cm are described below.
+Causes of pimples on dog skin papules (elevated skin lesion that does not contain pus) and pustules (does contain pus) under 1 cm ( or 0.39 inches) and causes over 1 cm are described below.

 Causes of Dog Skin Bumps and Pimples